banner image

 (Important, Please Read)

-It is important that you call your insurance to ask if you have insurance coverage for couples counseling/marriage counseling.
+It is important that you call your insurance to ask if you have insurance coverage for couples and family counseling/therapy.

 Commonly an insurance company will answer, "Yes, couple and family therapy is covered if there is a mental health disorder/diagnosis."